rock-core/rock-and-syskit/source/syskit_runtime/event_loop.html.md

 - it has all its parameters set.
 This is a common problem, that some arguments are unset and the network does not run.
 This can be caught [in tests](../syskit_basics/constant_generator.html#missing_arguments).
-At runtime, in the IDE, this is leads to the following message:
+At runtime, in the IDE, this is leads to the `partially instanciated` message:

   ![Partially instantiated network in the IDE](media/missing_arguments.jpg){: .fullwidth}